 Agent trainees study a broad range of subjects that grounds them in the fundamentals of law, ethics, behavioral science, interviewing and report writing, basic and advanced investigative and intelligence techniques, interrogation, and forensic science.
-Students learn how to manage and run counterterrorism, counterintelligence, weapons of mass destruction, cyber, and criminal investigations—so they are flexible and well rounded and able to handle any case upon graduation.
-Trainees must score 85 percent or better on exams in three legal disciplines, interviewing, national security investigations, criminal investigations, and interrogation.
+Students learn how to manage and run counterterrorism, counterintelligence, weapons of mass destruction, cyber, and criminal investigations—so they are flexible, well rounded, and able to handle any case upon graduation.

 We use case exercises to test the trainees’ mettle in real-life situations and mirror what they will experience in the field.
 For example, the students are given an integrated case scenario that starts with a tip and culminates in the arrests of multiple subjects.
 The investigation plays out on the streets of Hogan’s Alley, our mock town at the Academy that features hired actors playing criminals and terrorists.
 Another practical exercise—called Capstone—uses culturally diverse role players in a terrorism and intelligence-driven scenario.
 Trainees also get the chance to present evidence in a moot court.

-Since 1934, special agents have been authorized to carry firearms.
-As part of the preparation for potential deadly force encounters, all new agent trainees currently receive training with Bureau-issued pistol, carbine, and shotgun.
-The FBI’s basic law enforcement firearms training curriculum is grounded within the fundamentals of firearms marksmanship and includes instruction on firearms safety, the performance of basic weapon handling skills, and live fire training.
-In order to demonstrate proficiency, all trainees must successfully qualify with each weapon.
-For the Bureau-issued pistol, trainees must shoot a minimum of 80 percent or better on two of three record attempts on the qualification course.
-Additionally, the cumulative score must average 80 percent or better on all three record attempts.
-For the carbine and shotgun, trainees must shoot a minimum of 80 percent or better on one of two record attempts.
-Trainees fire approximately 5,000 rounds of ammunition during their firearms training.
+Since 1934, special agents have been authorized to carry firearms in the performance of their duties.
+As part of the preparation for potential deadly force encounters, all new agent trainees currently receive training with a Bureau-issued pistol, carbine, and shotgun.
+The FBI’s basic law enforcement firearms training curriculum is grounded in the fundamentals of marksmanship and includes instruction on firearms safety, weapons orientations, weapon handling skills, and live fire training emphasizing marksmanship and practical shooting techniques.
+To demonstrate proficiency, trainees must successfully qualify with both the pistol and carbine, and participate in live-fire familiarization with the shotgun.
+The present firearms curriculum is comprised of 28 sessions totaling 110 hours of instruction, and includes approximately 5,000 rounds of ammunition.

-This concentration includes everything from defensive tactics to surveillance…from physical fitness to tactical driving.
+This concentration includes everything from defensive tactics to surveillance, from physical fitness to tactical driving.
 Defensive tactics training focuses on boxing and grappling, handcuffing, control holds, searches of subjects, weapon retention, and disarming techniques.
-Safe driving techniques are provided at our Tactical Emergency Vehicle Operations Center at the Academy.
+Safe driving techniques are provided at the Academy’s Tactical Emergency Vehicle Operations Center.

 Trainees also receive more than 90 hours of instruction and practical exercises focused on tactics, operations planning, operation of cooperating witnesses and informants, physical and electronic surveillance, undercover operations, and the development and dissemination of intelligence.
-At Hogan’s Alley, trainees conduct interviews, plan and carry out an arrest, perform day and nighttime surveillance, and put to use street survival techniques taught by their instructors.
+At Hogan’s Alley, trainees conduct interviews, plan and carry out an arrest, perform daytime and nighttime surveillance, and practice street survival techniques taught by their instructors.
 Real-life exercises include a bank robbery, a kidnapping, an assault on a federal officer, and both compliant and armed and dangerous arrest scenarios.
 Trainees use paint guns to test their tactical skills.

 Playing an important role in new agent training is our Virtual Reality Tactical Training Simulator, or VirtSim, which was developed for the FBI, the first law enforcement agency in the world to acquire it.
 VirtSim is a three-dimensional technical simulator that employs wireless and motion capture technology to create a virtual 360-degree tactical environment.
 The system captures full-body motion for each student, projecting corresponding agressor and hostage virtual avatar actions within one of more than 120 different virtual environments, including a school, office complex, apartment, warehouse, barn, airplane, and restaurant.

 You’ve got to be in great shape and be able to withstand the physical rigors of the job to be a special agent.
-As a result, agent trainees get a variety of fitness training and must pass a standardized physical fitness test.
-Tests are administered during the first, seventh, and fourteenth weeks of the session.
-To pass the test, trainees must achieve a minimum cumulative score of 12 points with at least one point in each of four areas: sit-ups in one minute; timed 300-meter sprint, push-ups (untimed), and timed 1.5-mile run.
-See the FBI Jobs website for the scoring scales in each event and protocols for the physical fitness test (PFT).
+As a result, agent trainees get a variety of fitness training and must pass a standardized physical fitness test (PFT).
+To pass the test, trainees must achieve a minimum cumulative score of 12 points with at least one point in each of four areas: sit-ups in one minute, timed 300-meter sprint, push-ups (untimed), and timed 1.5-mile run.
+See the FBI Jobs website for the scoring scales in each event and protocols for the PFT.

-A select group of supervisory special agents from the Training Division serve as class supervisors for the session.
-A rotating pair of special agents from our field offices—called field counselors—also spend all 20 weeks at the Academy with the new agent trainees, providing advice, counsel, and support.
+A select group of supervisory special agents from the Training Division serve as class supervisors for a given session.
+A rotating pair of special agents from our field offices—called field counselors—are present at the Academy with the new agent trainees, providing advice, counsel, and support.
 The students are trained by full-time instructors from the Training Division and by experts in counterterrorism, intelligence, forensics, and other areas from across the Bureau.
 Over the course of the session, our New Agents Training Unit evaluates the trainees to make sure that they are ready to become FBI special agents.

-After the trainees successfully complete the 20-week training program and are judged to be models of the FBI’s core values, they are ready to graduate.
+After the trainees successfully complete the training program and are judged to be models of the FBI’s core values, they are ready to graduate.
 At a special ceremony attended by the students’ family and friends, the FBI Director or his representative swears in the new agents and presents them with their badges and credentials.
-The class spokesperson, selected by the budding agents, addresses the recruits and their families on the challenges faced and obstacles overcome during the training.
-One new agent is selected by his or her classmates and staff to receive the Director’s Leadership Award, and honors are also handed out for top achievers in academics, firearms, and physical fitness.
+The class spokesperson, chosen by classmates, addresses the recruits and their families on the challenges faced and obstacles overcome during the training.
+One new agent is selected by his or her peers and staff to receive the Director’s Leadership Award, and honors are also handed out for top achievers in academics, firearms, and physical fitness.